 While the United℠ Explorer Card is ideal for those who only fly on United Airlines, it isn’t a great deal for people who fly other airlines or want to earn flexible rewards.
 While it’s true you can use United miles for other rewards such as hotel stays and merchandise, you’ll only get around a half cent per mile if you go that route.
 Getting more value out of your miles requires using them for United flights most of the time, but if you can’t always fly United, this card could be a raw deal.

 The fact that the United℠ Explorer Card only offers one point per dollar spent on all purchases also puts it at a disadvantage when compared to top travel cards like the Chase Sapphire Preferred® Card.
-After all, the Chase Sapphire Preferred® Card offers 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases – plus a slew of other travel perks and the most flexibility of almost any other card out there.
+After all, the Chase Sapphire Preferred® Card offers 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases – plus a slew of other travel perks and the most flexibility of almost any other card out there.